bgawalt/deep_mine/README.md

 See [minesweeper.md](doc/minesweeper.md) for a full explainer.

+## `masto_mine.py`

+The file `masto_mine.py` let's you play a long-running series of 8x8 games on a Mastodon account.
+(Mine is going to run at `@minesweeper@botsin.space`.)

+It's not done yet!
+It can track serial game state in a local SQLite file, but it's not trying to fedipost yet.

+See [masto_mine.py](doc/masto_mine.md) for a full explainer.

 ## `tweet_mine.py`

 The file `tweet_mine.py` provides a way to play Minesweeper on a Twitter account.

+This may no longer work -- the Twitter API is in a weird place as of this writing, and my use of the site is on hold for the foreseeable future.

 See [tweet_mine.md](doc/tweet_mine.md) for a full explainer.